pulp-platform/snitch_cluster/target/snitch_cluster/README.md

 This Makefile will be invoked recursively by the top-level Makefile, compiling your source code into an executable with the name provided in the `APP` variable.

-In order for the top-level Makefile to find your application, add your application's directory to the `SUBDIRS` variable in `sw/apps/Makefile`:
+In order for the top-level Makefile to find your application, add your application's directory to the `APPS` variable in `sw.mk`:

 ```
-SUBDIRS += axpy
+APPS += sw/apps/axpy
 ```

 Now you can recompile all software, including your newly added AXPY application: